The ThreatLocker Testing Environment

 To view only the newly created files, select the New Files tab.

-If this application is not something you wish to permit in your environment, click 'Discard'.
-No policy will be created.
-The VDI will be recycled and you can close the window.
+If this application is not something you wish to permit in your environment, select Discard.
+No policy will be created, and these files will NOT be saved within your environment.
+The VDI will be recycled, and you can close the window.

 Note: Some web browser extensions can affect how the ThreatLocker Testing Environment operates.
 For more information, please see our article Browser Extensions Affecting the ThreatLocker Testing Environment | ThreatLocker Help Center (kb.help)